 I have a theory: the more the water evaporates at the Dead Sea, the closer we are to the coming of Yeshua.

 What happens to the Third Temple?
 How do we know we will not simply convert it or renovate the structure?
 I don’t think Yeshua will use the Antichrist’s leftovers.
 The Temple will have been utterly desecrated.
 It is what the Bible calls, “the abomination that causes desolation.”

 Furthermore, we see many references to a massive earthquake in Jerusalem at the time of His coming.
 One passage (Zech.
 14:4) says His touchdown will cause the Mount of Olives to be split in two.
 The Mount of Olives faces the Temple Mount.
 Revelation 16 speaks of Jerusalem dividing into three parts.

-Footnote: End-times prophecy is never crystal clear.
+Footnote: End Times prophecy is never crystal clear.
 After writing this there was one thing that troubled me.
 In both 2 Thessalonians 2:4 and Revelation 11:1, the Temple is called “the Temple of God.”
-How can it be of God when it erected by anti-Yeshua unbelieving Orthodox Jews and then taken over by the antichrist?
+How can it be of God when it is erected by anti-Yeshua unbelieving Orthodox Jews and then taken over by the Antichrist?

 I could not find much written on this.
 One theory is that even though the Temple will not have much to do with real worship, it is built in the place where both previous Temples stood, on the Temple Mount in Jerusalem—thus making it the Temple of God.
 And how would we know to what Paul is referring if he did not say "Temple of God" or "Temple in Jerusalem"?